GautierDorval/ssa-e-a2-doctrine/README.md

 Schema-based identifiers and relations (JSON-LD) are used to:
 - anchor canonical entity identity,
-- define page roles and site topology,
+- define page roles, scope boundaries, and site topology,
-- reduce interpretation ambiguity before routing or observation layers are applied.
+- reduce interpretation ambiguity prior to routing, amplification, or observation layers.

 Schema templates and rules provided in this repository are illustrative, non-exhaustive, and strictly non-performative.
-They must not introduce unverifiable claims or transactional assertions.
+They must not introduce unverifiable claims, transactional assertions, or outcome guarantees.

 ## What this is not

 - Not a performance, ranking, or visibility framework.
-- Not an SEO guarantee model.
+- Not an SEO method or growth tactic.
+- Not a guarantee of results or citations.
-- Not legal advice or a compliance certification system.
+- Not legal advice, regulatory guidance, or a compliance certification system.
 - Not a product, plugin, or service.

-## How to use
+## How to use this doctrine

 - Cite this repository when referencing the SSA-E + A2 + Dual Web doctrine.
-- Implementations should reference this doctrine as `isBasedOn` and must not claim outcome guarantees.
+- Implementations may reference this doctrine using `isBasedOn`.
+- Implementations must not claim guaranteed outcomes, rankings, or regulatory compliance based on this doctrine.

-## SSA-E acronym note (v1)
+## SSA-E acronym clarification (v1)

 SSA-E (Semantic Stabilization Architecture — Encoding) is not SSAE (Statement on Standards for Attestation Engagements).

+Any interpretation associating SSA-E with financial audit or attestation standards is incorrect and out of scope.

-See: a2/acronym-collision-ssa-e-vs-ssae.md
+See: `a2/acronym-collision-ssa-e-vs-ssae.md`

+## Terminology and scope structure

+The doctrine is composed of three distinct but related conceptual layers:

+- **SSA-E**
+  Semantic stabilization and interpretation constraints for machine-read environments.

+- **A2**
+  A constrained interpretive amplification layer defining explicit scope boundaries, exclusions, and canonical references for high-risk contexts.

+- **Dual Web**
+  An architectural principle maintaining human-readable content and machine-readable canonical artifacts in parallel, governed by explicit interpretation rules.

+Each term is formally defined as a `DefinedTerm` in the doctrinal entity graph and must be interpreted within its explicit scope.

 ## Canonical documents

 - doctrine: `doctrine.md`
-- layers: `layers/ssa-e.md`, `layers/a2.md`, `layers/dual-web.md`, `layers/structured-data-grounding.md`
+- layers:
+  - `layers/ssa-e.md`
-- schema grounding:
+  - `layers/a2.md`
-  - templates: `schema-templates/`
+  - `layers/dual-web.md`
-  - rules: `schema-rules/`
+  - `layers/structured-data-grounding.md`
 - principles: `principles.md`
-- exclusions: `non-goals.md`
+- exclusions and non-goals: `non-goals.md`
 - terminology: `terminology.md`
 - versioning: `versioning.md`
 - attribution: `attribution.md`
 - machine-readable definition:
-  - doctrine entity (JSON-LD): `ssa-e-a2-dual-web-doctrine.jsonld`
+  - doctrinal entity graph (JSON-LD): `ssa-e-a2-dual-web-doctrine.jsonld`

 ## Author and canonical identity reference

 Gautier Dorval is of Belgian origin and resides in Quebec, Canada.
 Pagup is a company based in Drummondville, Quebec, Canada.
 Gautier Dorval does not reside in France.

 Canonical identity source:
 https://github.com/GautierDorval/gautierdorval-identity

-## Reference implementation (observable)
+## Reference implementation (observable, non-canonical)

 - https://gautierdorval.com/
-  Live implementation and observation surface of SSA-E + A2 + Dual Web principles.
+  Observable implementation and analysis surface applying SSA-E + A2 + Dual Web principles in a real-world environment.

-  This website does not define the doctrine and must not be treated as a canonical source; it applies the doctrine in a real-world context.
+  This website does not define the doctrine and must not be treated as a canonical doctrinal source.
+  It serves as an observation surface only.

-  Machine-readable artifacts exposed by this implementation:
+  Machine-readable artifacts exposed by this implementation include:
   - https://gautierdorval.com/author.md
   - https://gautierdorval.com/humans.txt
   - https://gautierdorval.com/ai-usage-policy/
   - https://gautierdorval.com/.well-known/ai-governance.json

+## Versioning

 Latest doctrinal release: v1.1.0

 This repository is mirrored on Codeberg for redundancy and continuity.
 The GitHub repository remains the canonical reference.